This Old House Home Improvement Series Goes Green In Austin

 I was surfing through the 10 or so channels I still have with my disabled cable last night and fell upon ‘This Old House as the only show I was truly interested in watching.
 I’m definitely not alone, as the series remains the longest running home improvement show on television and continues to teach as well as it entertains.
 This coming February, the theme is green, as the experts head down to Austin, Texas to renovate a home in an eco-friendly style from start to finish.
+Looking to renovate your home within Austin, Texas?
+You could start from the top down by looking into various Austin roofing companies.
 From the release,

 “The This Old House experts have joined forces with homeowners Michele Grieshaber and Michael Klug, who plan to renovate modestly for the benefit of their budget, and the environment.
 This includes expanding their tiny bungalow to accommodate their growing family by getting a company like WDR Metal Roofing Austin to install metal roofing, spray foam insulation, salvaged materials, low flow fixtures and toilets, energy efficient appliances, and a solar array that will likely erase two months of energy bill per year.”

 While the series will be entertaining to watch, This Old House also allowed the owners of the home to blog about their experiences during filming.
 From salvaging old materials for new additions, to recycling, to LED lighting, to steel roofs, to rainwater collection and efficient appliances, owners Michael and Michele dish about the experience.
 If you’re looking to renovate your house, look into different ideas for house painting that can drastically change the way your house feels.